hagch/object-store-orchestrator/frontend/README.md

 ## Understand your workspace

-Run `nx dep-graph` to see a diagram of the dependencies of your projects.
+Run `nx graph` to see a diagram of the dependencies of your projects.

 ## Further help